 If you want to read more about last year’s event, you can find our 2022 Norfolk Heritage Open Days guide here.

 Sign up for our email newsletter here, so we can keep you updated with what’s happening in Norfolk.

 Note: This post contains affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.
 Please see disclosure for more information.

 Norfolk Heritage Open Days is part of a national festival of history and culture.
 It gives everyone free access to experiences and events where you can visit heritage sites, discover hidden gems not normally open to the public, and learn more about the culture and history in our communities.

-For the 2022 Norfolk Heritage Open Days festival the theme is “Astounding Inventions.”
-There will be some activities celebrating England’s rich history of invention, industry, and innovation in addition to the typical Heritage Open Days events.
+For the 2023 Norfolk Heritage Open Days festival the theme is “Creativity Unwrapped.”
+There will be some activities celebrating England’s colourful history of creativity in addition to the typical Heritage Open Days events.

 Is Norfolk Heritage Open Days good for kids?

 Yes.
 There are many family-friendly events and attractions included in the programme.
 If you need more ideas, check out our recommendations for the best things to do in Norfolk with kids.

 Do you need to book Norfolk Heritage Open Days events in advance?